BinaryStudioAcademy/bsa-2019-depot/README.md

-AWS_SES_SECRET_KEY = EtKJdUrnWxxxxxxxxx # has to be replaced with actual aws ses secret key AWS_SES_REGION = us-east-1 # has to be replaced with actual aws region AWS_SES_SENDER = "Depotdepot.noreply@gmail.com" # default. has to be changed if it is different
+AWS_SES_SECRET_KEY = EtKJdUrnWxxxxxxxxx # has to be replaced with actual aws ses secret key AWS_SES_REGION = us-east-1 # has to be replaced with actual aws region AWS_SES_SENDER = "Depotdepot.noreply@gmail.com" # default. has to be changed if it is different AWS_S3_BUCKET = xxxx-depot # has to be replaced with actual aws s3 bucket

 PUBLIC_KEY_PATH = /etc/ssh/ssh_host_rsa_key.pub # default for SSH server.
 Change to any public SSH key when running locally